amdigital-co-uk/docs-playbook/docs/Delivery-Practices/Build-and-Release/Engineering/Test-Engineering/Testing-Workflow.md

 - Running ALL E2E tests, on all repos, (where applicable)
 - Running E2E tests on ALL browsers (where applicable)
-- Executing Smoke tests (usually on chrome)
+- Executing Smoke tests (usually on Chrome)

-If any Bugs are found on Live environments then (depending on the Risk/Result of that bug) we either roll back to a previous deployment version, or create a new Backlog Item to fix the Bug.
+If any Bugs are found on Live environments then (depending on the Risk/Result of that bug) we either roll back to a previous deployment version or create a new Backlog Item to fix the Bug.